ReviewScore: Misinformed Peer Review Detection with Large Language Models: Limitations

-We acknowledge three types of limitations of our work.
-First, there are technical and practical limitations in the automated \textsc{ReviewScore} evaluation.
-Throughout Section \ref{sec:experiments}, human-model agreement seems low even with authors response.
-However, compared to \cite{review-critique} which measures human-model agreement on \textit{Deficient} review detection and reports the best F1 score as 0.220, our work reports the best F1 score as 0.449, indicating more than $2 \times$ agreement.
+First, there are practical limitations in the automated \textsc{ReviewScore} evaluation.
 To save API calling costs, when the paper is given to LLMs, we only provide text and tables of the main paper, where any figure or appendix is excluded.
 We also observe nontrivial amount of incorrect pdf parsing.

 Second, there are technical limitations in the automatic argument reconstruction.
 The reconstruction output is not always perfect since it depends on the capability of the base model.
-However, we observe a considerable output quality improvement when we upgrade the base model to \texttt{claude-sonnet-4}, indicating that the reconstruction engine would perform better as the model improves in general.
+However, we observe a considerable output quality improvement when we upgrade the base model to Claude Sonnet 4, indicating that the reconstruction engine would perform better as the model improves in general.

 Lastly, there are practical limitations in the dataset construction.
 Since human annotators are graduate students with varying skillfulness and the annotation requires significant amount of cognitive load, there are unavoidable noise in human annotation.
 Furthermore, a manual selection of papers by human annotators might introduce any kind of unintended biases.
 However, to collect the most reliable annotation under our limited budget, we inevitably choose this method.